Frequently Asked Questions

-I'm a parent, how does this benefit my child?
+I'm a student.
+How does this benefit me?

 Most parents say two things to their kids when traveling: “Have Fun and Be Safe!”
 We aim to do both at OffWeGo by bundling our social network with our safety & security features.
 As a parent you’re able to request to follow your child’s travels so you know when they travel and where they’re traveling to.

 Socially, over 90% of students said they like to travel in groups, which is often times a safer and a more cost effective way to travel.
 Additionally, over two thirds of students said the best aspect of their time abroad was making new friends, traveling, and experiencing new cultures.